MarcinStachowiak/RToLatexTableGenerator/README.md

 # RToLatexTableGenerator

 # Preconditions
+1. Put all files from this repository in your sharelatex account in the Rscripts folder.
+2. Rename an extension of the protocol file from .tex to .Rtex
-Add the following commands to your .Rtex document.
+3. Add the following commands to the top of your document:
 ```
 \usepackage{array}
 \usepackage{url}